Polyaspartic Floor Coatings · Vancouver, BC

 The “failure points” we design around

-Most coating failures are predictable: they come from prep shortcuts, moisture pressure, contamination, or the wrong layer sequence.
-Our approach is simple: reduce the risks before the finish ever goes down.
+Most coating failures are predictable: prep shortcuts, moisture pressure, contamination, or the wrong layer sequence.

 • Grinding to a consistent bonding profile (not “acid etch and hope”).